 - A possible drawback of the more miniatures-rule heavy editions of D&D (notably third and fourth) is that especially during combat players may focus more on moving their physical playing pieces around and choosing actions from an established standard list and less on actually playing their characters as such.

-- Traveller was infamous for having random character generation tables that could kill a character before play even started.
+- Old editions of Traveller are infamous for having random character generation tables that can kill a character before play even starts.
 The current edition allows much more choice in the process and makes "killer character creation" ("Iron Man") optional.

 - The Order of the Stick is an example of this enforced on a story-verse.
 The world works specifically according to Dungeons & Dragons rules even when it defies normal logic.
-The characters frequently hang a lampshade on this even though it probably shouldn't seem weird to them.
-The rules are, of course, suitably interpreted for Rule Of Cool, Rule of Drama, and Rule of Funny.
+The characters frequently Lampshade this even though it probably shouldn't seem weird to them.
+The rules are, of course, suitably interpreted for Rule of Cool, Rule of Drama, and Rule of Funny.

-- Knights Of The Dinner Table: The rules always win and its only on very rare occasions that a rule is widely agreed to be broken.
+- The rules always win and it's only on very rare occasions that a rule is widely agreed to be broken.
 One of those occasions was the "beggar mob" rule which stated that 10 angry beggars constituted a mob and could automatically overbear a target.
 Brian tried to discourage BA from using this rule when it was used against the party but, failing that, decided to turn the rule to his advantage by having the party hire their own beggar mobs to overbear targets.

 - There was also a widely agreed upon Moratorium/Treaty in Muncie banning the use of coupons, which had previously led to a coupon based arms race (since gaming is Serious Business in the Muncie community.)